Ecogenomics/GTDBTk/README.md

 ## Classify workflow

 The classify workflow consists of three steps: *identify*, *align*, and *classify*.
-The *identify* step calls genes using [Prodigal](http://prodigal.ornl.gov/), and HMM models and the [HMMER](http://http://hmmer.org/) package to identify the 120 bacterial and 122 archaeal marker genes used for phylogenetic inference.
+The *identify* step calls genes using [Prodigal](http://compbio.ornl.gov/prodigal/), and HMM models and the [HMMER](http://hmmer.org/) package to identify the 120 bacterial and 122 archaeal marker genes used for phylogenetic inference.
 Consistent alignments are obtained by aligning marker genes to their respective HMM model.
 The *align* step concatenates the aligned marker genes and filters the concatenated multiple sequence alignment (MSA) to approximately 5,000 amino acids.
 Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome in the GTDB-Tk reference tree.
-GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary divergence, and ANI to reference genomes.
+GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary divergence, and/or ANI to reference genomes.

 The classify workflow can be run as follows:
 ```